Updated · Jun 07, 2023

 They are like diaries anyone can access.
 People share their dilemmas, take photos of their lunches and post videos of their cats almost every day.
 They constantly chat with their friends and families.
 It’s a brilliant way to both keep in touch and update others about your life.

 Social networks have also turned into news channels.
 The younger generation especially gets most of their information from social media.
-What will show up tomorrow on the news or in magazines has already been discussed and dissected on social platforms.

 Social media has even become the heart of marketing strategies for many marketers.

 It’s the age of influencers.
 Influencers are the people with large social media following, that everyone else likes and trusts.
 Their recommendation provides brands with a lot of exposure and more sales.